raysan5/raylib/README.md

 -------------------

 On September 2015, after 1 year of raylib 1.2 release, arrives raylib 1.3.
-This version adds shaders functionality, improves textures module and provides some new modules (camera system, gestures system, IMGUI).
+This version adds shaders functionality, improves tremendously textures module and also provides some new modules (camera system, gestures system, IMGUI).

-Shaders, the biggest addition to raylib, with support for simple and easy shaders loading and use.
-Loaded shaders can be assigned to models or used as fullscreen postrocessing shaders.
+Shaders support is the biggest addition to raylib 1.3, with support for easy shaders loading and use.
+Loaded shaders can be attached to 3d models or used as fullscreen postrocessing effects.
+A bunch of postprocessing shaders are also included in this release, check raylib/shaders folder.

-Textures module has been improved to support most of the internal texture formats available in OpenGL (RGB565, RGB888, RGBA5551, RGBA4444, etc.), including compressed texture formats (DXT, ETC1, ETC2, ASTC, PVRT).
+Textures module has grown to support most of the internal texture formats available in OpenGL (RGB565, RGB888, RGBA5551, RGBA4444, etc.), including compressed texture formats (DXT, ETC1, ETC2, ASTC, PVRT); raylib 1.3 can load .dds, .pkm, .ktx, .astc and .pvr files.

-New camera module offers to the user multiple preconfigured ready-to-use camera systems (free camera, 1st person, 3rd person).
+A brand new [camera](https://github.com/raysan5/raylib/blob/develop/src/camera.c) module offers to the user multiple preconfigured ready-to-use camera systems (free camera, 1st person, 3rd person).
-Camera modes are very easy to use, just calling functions: SetCameraMode() and UpdateCamera().
+Camera modes are very easy to use, just check examples: [core_3d_camera_free.c](https://github.com/raysan5/raylib/blob/develop/examples/core_3d_camera_free.c) and [core_3d_camera_first_person.c](https://github.com/raysan5/raylib/blob/develop/examples/core_3d_camera_first_person.c).

-New gestures module simplifies gestures detection on Android and HTML5 programs.
+New [gestures](https://github.com/raysan5/raylib/blob/develop/src/gestures.h) module simplifies gestures detection on Android and HTML5 programs.

-New IMGUI (Immediate Mode GUI) module: raygui, offers a set of functions to create simple user interfaces, primary intended for tools development, still in experimental state but already fully functional.
+[raygui](https://github.com/raysan5/raylib/blob/develop/src/raygui.h), the new IMGUI (Immediate Mode GUI) module offers a set of functions to create simple user interfaces, primary intended for tools development.
+It's still in experimental state but already fully functional.

+Most of the examples have been completely rewritten and +10 new examples have been added to show the new raylib features.

 Lots of code changes and lot of testing have concluded in this amazing new raylib 1.3.